google/WebFundamentals/src/content/en/fundamentals/media/manipulating/applications.md

 says on the packaging, this utility is for more than C++ developers.
 It can be used as both a library for building media software and as a command-line utility for preparing media files for playback.
-It's the later capacity that interestests me here.
+It's the later capacity that interests me here.
 In fact, for web media creators, Shaka Packager is the only way to do some tasks without spending money on expensive commercial applications.